timeplus-io/docs/docs/sql-alter-view.md

 ## MODIFY QUERY SETTING

 :::info
-This feature will be available in Timeplus Enterprise v2.5 (unreleased yet).
+This feature will be available in [Timeplus Enterprise v2.5](/enterprise-v2.5).
 Not available in Timeplus Proton.
 :::

 By default, the checkpoint will be updated every 15 minutes for materialized views.
 You can change the checkpoint interval without recreating the materialized views.